stablekernel/aqueduct/source/docs/http/threading.md

 There are a number of variables that factor into the isolate count decision.
 First, recall a computer essentially does two things: it executes instructions and transmits data.
 Both of these tasks take time, especially when that data is transmitted to another computer thousands of miles away.
 (It is a modern marvel that these tasks occur as fast as they do - one that we often take for granted.)

 While a few milliseconds difference in speed to handle a single request isn't all that meaningful, when you start receiving thousands of requests at a time, these milliseconds add up.
-When your application is struggling to keep up with executing instructions, it it said to be *CPU-bound*.
+When your application is struggling to keep up with executing instructions, it is said to be *CPU-bound*.
 (When your application is struggling to transmit data, it is said to be *IO-bound*.)

 A CPU-bound application has two choices: execute less instructions or have more processors (or cores) to execute instructions with.
 Most computers these days have multiple processors.
 When only using a single isolate, an Aqueduct application can only use one of those processors at a time.
 As the number of isolates increases, so too do the number of processors that can be used at a time.